 Escrow payments are additional payments paid each month for the purpose of taxes, insurance, and PMI if necessary.
 The bank collects these payments from you on a monthly basis and is responsible for making timely disbursements of escrow funds to pay these bills.

 YES, you may make additional principal payments on your loan at any time.

 You will receive a monthly statement.

-You can make your payment at any bankHometown office, online from your bankHometown Checking Account, from your mobile device or return the payment by mail.
+You can make your payment at any bankHometown office, online from your bankHometown Checking Account, from your mobile device, from Pay Now, or return the payment by mail.
 Be sure to allow enough time so that it is received/processed by the due date.

 A Loan Estimate will contain estimates of all costs associated with obtaining your loan.
 It must be provided to you within 3 business days of your mortgage application.